-While vegan chocolate companies take extra care to source vegan sugar, or even use a vegan-friendly sweetener, there’s still the consideration of milk powder.
-Some vegan chocolate makers have decided to only make dark chocolates, to avoid the question of milk powders, but others have turned to milk alternatives, such as coconut, to be able to make vegan milk chocolates.
+While vegan chocolate companies take extra care to source vegan sugar, or even use a vegan-friendly sweeteners in all their products, there’s still the consideration of milk powder.
+Some vegan chocolate makers even produce only dark chocolates, to avoid the question of milk powders altogether.
+But others have turned to milk alternatives, such as coconut, to be able to make vegan milk chocolates.
 Keep in mind, though, that these chocolates cannot legally be called milk chocolates since they don’t contain any dairy; they’re actually classified as dark chocolates.

 Is White Chocolate Vegan?

-The three ingredients needed to make white chocolate are cocoa butter, sugar, and milk powder.
+However the three ingredients needed to make white chocolate are cocoa butter, sugar, and milk powder.
 This means that any random white chocolate you buy off the shelf is probably not vegan.
-However both sugar and milk powder can be replaced with vegan-friendly alternatives, like coconut sugar and oat milk powder.
+However both sugar and milk powder can be replaced with vegan-friendly alternatives, like coconut sugar or erythritol, and oat milk powder or coconut milk powder.
 In fact, many vegan chocolate brands are working on or already sell some delicious vegan white chocolate bars.

-Non-dairy white chocolate is actually increasing in popularity these days, even among non-vegan chocoholics.
 Do note, however, that because vegan white chocolates don’t contain dairy, they’re not legally considered white chocolate.
-So how do you tell if a white chocolate is vegan?
+So how do you tell if a random white chocolate product on the shelf is vegan?
 The answer lies in the ingredients list.
-Any white chocolate of good quality will list cocoa butter (also called cacao butter) as the first ingredient, followed by a sweetened and a milk alternative.
-Cocoa butter is the fat of the cacao fruit, so it’s a fully vegan ingredient.
+Any white chocolate of good quality will list cocoa butter (also called cacao butter) as the first ingredient, followed by a sweetener and a milk alternative.

 If the sweetener in the product is made from cane sugar, then it should be certified organic in order to be sure that it’s vegan.
 A sweetener from any other source (except honey) is already naturally vegan.
 When it comes to milk powders, these days there are plenty of dairy-free options.
 One of the more common choices is coconut milk, though I’ve also tried delicious bars which use almond, oat, hazelnut, rice, and soy milk powders.